 – People with certain medical conditions such as asthma, diabetes or chronic heart disease

 – Neurological disease such as parkinson’s disease

 Your pharmacist will check if you qualify for a flu vaccination on the NHS.
 If you don’t qualify for a free flu jab, you can still have the flu jab privately.
 But you can still access the free jab from your pharmacist, which may be more convenient than booking an appointment at your GPs.

-The best time to have your flu jab is from early October to the end of November.
+The best time to have your flu jab is from the end of September to November.
 This is the ideal time but you can have it later during the winter.